NEUBIAS/training-resources/courses/2025_10_IDIP-Heidelberg_skimage_napari_beginners.md

 ## Prerequisites

 * Ideally, you should know all the topics mentioned in the **Learn the Basics** section of the [Learn Python](https://www.learnpython.org/en/Welcome) website (you may skip "Classes and Objects" and "Modules and Packages").
 * If you have time, please practice running code in a Jupyter Notebook.
-You can follow this [guide](https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb).

 ### IT Setup

 You will be guided on how to set up your python platform and how to install the necessary modules on day 0 of the course.

-If you are already proficient with python and do not need to revisit the basics, please make sure to use the `conda` platform to install skimage and napari on your laptop before the course, following [these instructions](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).
+If you are already proficient with python and do not need to revisit the basics, please make sure to use the `conda` platform to install skimage and napari on your laptop before the course, following [these instructions (Install skimage & napari)](https://neubias.github.io/training-resources/tool_installation/index.html#skimage_napari).

 ## Schedule